Magnus Carlsen: 2021

 In January, Carlsen participated in the 83rd Tata Steel Chess Tournament.
 He finished in sixth place with a score of 7½/13, losing one game to young Russian grandmaster Andrey Esipenko.
 This was Carlsen's first loss to a teenager (at standard time controls) since 2011, and his first loss to a sub-2700 rated player since 2015.

 Throughout the year, Carlsen also participated in many online chess tournaments as part of the Meltwater Champions Chess Tour.

-At the FIDE World Cup 2021 held in Sochi, Carlsen won the third place match against Fedoseev after being defeated in the semifinals by Duda, who eventually won the event.
+At the FIDE World Cup 2021 held in Sochi, Carlsen won the third place match against Fedoseev after being defeated in the semi-finals by Duda, who eventually won the event.

 Carlsen then won the 9th Norway Chess, again finishing on 19½ points ahead of runner-up Alireza Firouzja.
 After his sole loss in the fifth round of the classical portion to Karjakin, Carlsen won four straight games in classical chess against Firouzja, Tari, Karjakin, and Rapport before ending the tournament with a classical draw and armageddon win against his future World Championship challenger Ian Nepomniachtchi.

 From 26 to 28 December, Carlsen participated in the World Rapid Chess Championship 2021.
 He took 3rd place (by tiebreakers) with a score of 9½/13 (+7-1=5).
 Over the next two days, from 29 to 30 December he took part in the World Blitz Chess Championship 2021.
 He performed poorly, finishing 12th with a score of 13½/21 (+12−6=3).